Maputo/DevGuide/contributing.md

 ### Ground rules

+When contributing:

+* Follow our restrictions on the [use of AI](#use-of-ai) for all issues, pull requests, comments and discussions
 * follow our [Code of Conduct](code_of_conduct.md)
 * ensure that all contributions are within the [license](license.txt)
 * although the use of generative AI is not prohibited, it _must_ be declared in the pull request